WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/staff.md

 She co-led the AMIA Local Television Case Studies and Symposium Task Force from 2001-2004.
-She has been project director for the WGBH Teachers’ Domain initiative, WGBH Open Vault, WGBH Mellon Digital Library project, the American Archive Content Inventory Project, and the American Archive [of Public Broadcasting?] project, and for the development and testing of the WGBH DAM system.
+She has been project director for the WGBH Teachers’ Domain initiative, WGBH Open Vault, WGBH Mellon Digital Library project, the American Archive Content Inventory Project, and the American Archive of Public Broadcasting, and for the development and testing of the WGBH DAM system.

 Karen's current favorite AAPB collection item is ["Beekeeping" from